MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 1. Log on to a server in your SharePoint Server farm as the farm administrator.

-2. From your SharePoint Server computer, open a web browser, and log on to Microsoft 365 as a global admin.
+2. From your SharePoint Server computer, open a web browser.

-3. In the SharePoint Admin Center, select **configure hybrid**.
+3. Go to the [More features page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=classicfeatures&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) in Microsoft 365.

-4. On the hybrid picker page, select **Hybrid Picker**.
+4. Under **Hybrid picker**, select **Open**.

 5. Follow the wizard, and when prompted, select **Hybrid Taxonomy**.